Medicare coverage of diabetes screenings and supplies

 If you have been diagnosed with pre-diabetes, Medicare will cover two diabetes screening tests a calendar year.
 Having pre-diabetes means you have blood glucose (sugar) levels that are higher than normal, but are not high enough to be classified as diabetes.

 Medicare will pay 80 percent of the Medicare-approved amount of all covered diabetes supplies after you have paid the yearly Part B deductible.
-(If you are in a Medicare private health plan-HMO or PPO-you should call your plan to find out what rules and costs apply).
-Starting in 2012, in most states, Medicare will only cover your mail order diabetic supplies if you get them from a contract supplier.
+(If you are in a Medicare Advantage plan, you should call your plan to find out what rules and costs apply).
+In most states, Medicare will only cover your mail order diabetic supplies if you get them from a contract supplier.
 Call your local State Health Insurance Assistance Program (SHIP) to find out how your mail-order diabetic supplies will be covered.

 Note: If you inject your insulin with a needle (syringe), the Medicare drug benefit (Part D) covers the cost of insulin and the supplies necessary to inject the insulin, including syringes, needles, alcohol swabs and gauze.
 Your Medicare drug plan will cover other medications to treat your diabetes at home as long as they are on your plan's list of covered drugs (formulary).